snakajim/odroidhc4-install/README.md

 GNU ld (GNU Binutils for Ubuntu) 2.34
 ```

-You can simply link "ld.lld" as standard "ld" under/usr/bin, or parse "-fuse-ld=lld" at link time.
+You can simply link "ld.lld" as standard "ld" under /usr/bin, or parse "-fuse-ld=lld" at link time.

 For details about lld, see manual page.
 - https://lld.llvm.org/